exactly-once/Home/content/posts/model-checking-exactly-once.md

 We are not going to look at the specification line-by-line - the source code is [available](https://github.com/exactly-once/model-checking/blob/master/exactly_once_none_atomic.tla) on GitHub and we encourage all the readers to have a look.
 Secondly, we are not going to use TLA+ directly but PlusCal instead.
 PlusCal get's transpiled to TLA+ and among others traits, has a syntax similar to many main-stream languages making it easer to understand - especially for the newcomers.

+The specification models a generic system with the following assumptions:

+* Business data store supports optimistic concurrency control
+* There are no transactions between outbox storage and business data store
+* Message can be concurrently processed by multiple handlers
+* Messages are duplicated

-We will start with scafolding main parts of our system ie. modelling input and output queues, business data storage, and message handler.
+We will start with the scafold for the specification ie. modelling input and output queues, business data storage, and message handlers.

 {{< highlight prolog "linenos=inline,hl_lines=,linenostart=1" >}}
 CONSTANTS MessageCount, DupCount, NULL